CPS Departmental Travel Grant

 Safety Abroad Registration

-Students planning to participate in conferences held outside of Canada MUST be registered with UofT’s Safety Abroad Database.
-Dates for the Safety Abroad Workshop and instructions on registration can be found by visiting UofT’s Safety Abroad Office’s website - http://safetyabroad.utoronto.ca/.
+Students planning to participate in conferences/research activities held outside of Canada MUST complete below BEFORE THE TRIP by visiting UofT’s Safety Abroad Office’s website - http://safetyabroad.utoronto.ca:

 Expense Eligibility & Reimbursement